Raw Footage

 Raw Footage is the eighth studio album by American rapper Ice Cube.
-It was released on August 19, 2008, by his record label Lench Mob Records and EMI.
+It was released on August 19, 2008, by his record label Lench Mob Records.
 The album features guest appearances from The Game, Butch Cassidy, Musiq Soulchild, Young Jeezy and WC.
 The album is his most political effort, since over a decade earlier with the release of his album The Predator (1992).

 Preceding the release, supported by three singles; "Gangsta Rap Made Me Do It", "Do Ya Thang", and "Why Me?" featuring Musiq Soulchild.

 Singles

-The lead single from the album, called "Gangsta Rap Made Me Do It" was released January 3, 2008.
+The lead single from the album, called "Gangsta Rap Made Me Do It" was released on January 3, 2008.
 The song was produced by Maestro.
 In this single, Ice Cube addresses society's view of gangsta rap music, which has sometimes been blamed for criminality in America.
 On February 12, 2008, the single became available via iTunes.
 The music video features cameo appearances by WC and DJ Crazy Toones.

 The album's second single, called "Do Ya Thang" was released through the iTunes on June 24, 2008.
 The song was produced by Palumbo Beats.

 The music video for the third single, "Why Me?" featuring Musiq Soulchild, premiered on BET's 106 & Park on September 24, 2008.